 The quadratic equation solver program distributed in class previously will crash with an exception if overflow occurs in computing the discriminant or the actual roots.
-Instructions like add and sub were deliberately used instead of addu and subu.
-The pseudo-instruction mulo (which the assembler expands with code to throw an exception in the case of overflow) was used instead of mult.
+Instructions like add and sub were deliberately used instead of addu and subu because they throw an exception on overflow The pseudo-instruction mulo (which the assembler expands with code to throw an exception in the case of overflow) was used instead of mult.
 This handout shows how an exception handler could be installed to catch such exceptions and handle them nicely.
 What is spelled out below is the additions that need to be made to the original program for this.